Andre-lab/ZEAL_v1/docs/mkdocs/docs/index.md

 # <img src="./images/zealLogo.svg" height="100px"> <span style="color:white">.<\span>

-## Shape-based molecular alignment

----

-### What?
+> ### What?
-ZEAL is an app that allows two molecules to be rotationally aligned based on their shape resemblance.
+> ZEAL is an app that allows two molecules to be rotationally aligned based on their shape resemblance.

-### Why?
+> ### Why?
-Proteins with similar global shape are often functionally related, despite low sequence and backbone conformation similarity.
+> Proteins with similar global shape are often functionally related, despite low sequence and backbone conformation similarity.
 Conventional structure alignment tools will often fail to generate relevant alignments in such cases.

-### How?
+> ### How?
-By projecting the protein shape onto 3D Zernike-Canterakis (ZC) functions, it is possible to extract varying levels of shape details in the moments associated with a set of ZC functions.
-ZEAL will find the optimal shape alignment by searching for the rotation that maximizes the correlation of these moments between two structures.
+> By projecting the protein shape onto 3D Zernike-Canterakis (ZC) functions, it is possible to extract varying levels of shape details in the moments associated with a set of ZC functions.
+ZEAL will find the optimal shape alignment by searching for the rotation that maximizes the correlation between moments from two structures.

 ## Installation

-1. Download the ZEAL installer from [github.com/Andre-lab/ZEAL](https://github.com/Andre-lab/ZEAL/tree/master/installation/ZEALstandalone) or at Filip´s Dropbox: https://www.dropbox.com/s/idoyz4bl1kbt7cs/ZEAL_web_installer.zip?dl=0
+1. Download the ZEAL installer from [github.com/Andre-lab/ZEAL](https://github.com/Andre-lab/ZEAL/tree/master/installation) or at [Filip´s Dropbox](https://www.dropbox.com/s/lc5nyvbj1ybcijr/ZEAL_webInstaller_mcr.zip?dl=0).
 The installer will download the [MATLAB-runtime](https://se.mathworks.com/products/compiler/matlab-runtime.html) enviroment necessary for ZEAL to run.

-2. To install the standalone application, double-click the **ZEALinstaller_web.app** executable.
+2. To install the standalone application, double-click the `ZEALinstaller_web.app` executable.

 3. To complete installation, follow the instructions on the user interface.